ethannguyens/insta-flickr/README.md

 | Total        | 272ms     | 1.9KB |

 ## Conclusion
-Dealing with <del>outdated</del> restricted API is rather time comsuming and increase security risk.
-It also shows some useful thing of Jquery namely `$ajax`.
-In addition, serialise Redux store is rather easy and as useful as store it on a database.
-ALl these above make this project interesting and exciting.
+Dealing with <del>outdated</del> restricted API is rather time comsuming and risk taking.
+This reflects the reality of web developmenet thats non of the APIs are perfect.
+By considering JSONP approach, the project also shows some benefits such as `$ajax` and explain why JQuery is still popular out there.
+In addition, by storing the store on the `localStorage` brings short term benefits as good as storing it on the database.

-Through this project, I want to demonstrate my skills as full stack javascript developer.
+Through this project, I want to demonstrate my skills as a full stack javascript developer.
 I really enjoy building it and I hope you enjoy using it, so review it and give me feedbacks.
 Feel free to fork and changes as you like.
 Any other questions, please keep in touch.